Nepenthe (restaurant): History

 The Fassetts bought the cabin and the surrounding 12 acre from Welles and Hayworth after their divorce in 1947 for $22,000.
-The Fassetts moved into the three room cabin with their five children.
+The Fassetts moved into the three room cabin with their five children, including Frank NKA Kaffe Fassett.
 They hired architect Rowan Maiden, a student of Frank Lloyd Wright, to design the restaurant.
 They chose two sons of the original builder, Frank and Walter Trotter, to construct the restaurant using local materials including redwood and adobe bricks made by Lolly Fassett.

 The modern restaurant kitchen is adjacent to the cabin's own kitchen.
 Nepenthe is well known for its Ambrosiaburger, a ground steak sandwich served on a French roll with a custom "Ambrosia Sauce."
 The menu features locally and California-grown products.
 The terrace dining tables have a long view over the coast to the south.
 The restaurant is known for its Bohemian look and feel, belly dancing, and poetry readings.

 View of the coast and Santa Lucia Range from the Nepenthe restaurant terrace.

 The restaurant became a favorite of Henry Miller.
 He later lived on Partington Ridge but returned often to the restaurant and became close friends with owner Bill Fassett.
 The restaurant became a social hub for artists, poets, actors and other creative individuals on the coast.